islaytitans/alien/docs/src/GM/hod1.md

 - Give agenda cards
 - [Start on Cetorhina](#opening)

+### NDD

+- Neurological Distortion Disorder caused by poor sheilding from immense electro-magnetic fluctuations dangerous to humans psyche
+- Rule: Roll on table roughly 1 per shift on table on p8
+  - +1 one to each roll from there
+  - if suffers an effect 6 or higher - hand them corresponding Story Card
+- There are anti NDD drugs found on Deck C Medlab
+  - 5 does of Chil-X to reduce their bonus roll by 1
+  - 2 does of NeuroTick that removes one NDD effect

 ## Erebos

 - All lights are out, unidentified clanging noises echo, the reactor hums sporadically, station's hull groans as marchinery shifts and is replaced with Living Proto-Hive behind the walls for Act 1